brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 $$
 KL (q(z) || p(z \mid x)) =  \int_z q(z) \log \frac{q(z)}{p(z \mid x)} = \mathbf{E} \left[ \log \frac{q(z)}{p( z\mid x)} \right]
+\label{eq_KLdiv}
 $$

 If both $q$ and $p$ are high, then we achieve a good solution as the KL-divergence is low.
 If $q$ is high and $p$ is low, we have a high divergence and the solution *may* not be very good.
-Otherwise, if *q* is low, we dont care abot *p*, since we achieve low divergence, independently of $p$.
-It would then make more sense to compute $KL(p\|\|q)$ instead, however we do not do this due to computational reasons (TODO explain).
+Otherwise, if *q* is low, we dont care about *p*, since we achieve low divergence, independently of $p$.
+It would then make more sense to compute $KL(p\|\|q)$ instead, however we do not do this due to computational reasons, as we will see later.

-The logic is that we want to minimize the divergence between our real posterior $p(z \mid x)$ and its approximated posterior $q(z)$ (sometimes referred to as the *guide* distribution/posterior).
+The logic is that we want to minimize the divergence between our real posterior $p(z \mid x)$ and its approximated posterior $q(z)$.
 We cannot minimize this directly, but we can minimize a function that is *equal to it (up to a constant)*, known as the Evidence Lower Bound.

 ## Evidence Lower Bound (ELBO)